-If you’re planning to plant your Queen's Green Canopy tree between October to March, the best choice is a bare root tree - read our article here about why we recommend them!
-There are a few other things to consider before you plant your Jubilee tree - check out these 6 tips to help you plan your planting and choose the best tree for your space.
+If you’re planning to plant a tree between October to March, the best choice is a bare root tree.
+There are a few other things to consider before you plant a new tree - check out these 6 tips to help you plan your planting and choose the best tree for your space.

 1. Where should I plant my tree?

 If you’re planting your tree in open soil, choose a sheltered spot which gets plenty of sunlight.
 Pick a position away from buildings (the roots could cause structural damage and block out light) and not too close to other trees, as your tree will need space for the roots and branches to grow outwards as well as upwards.
 If you plant in a pot, choose the biggest container you can find, position it in a sunny, sheltered spot and be sure to repot your tree every 2-3 years.

 2. Which trees will grow best in my garden?